amshar05/Linux-servers-authorization/README.md

 6. Configure key-based authentication for grader user
   - Run this command `cp /root/.ssh/authorized_keys /home/grader/.ssh/authorized_keys`
+  -On the local machine:
+Run ssh-keygen
+Enter file in which to save the key (I gave the name grader_key) in the local directory ~/.ssh Enter in a passphrase twice.
+Two files will be generated ( ~/.ssh/grader_key and ~/.ssh/grader_key.pub) Run cat ~/.ssh/grader_key.pub and copy the contents of the file Log in to the grader's virtual machine
+On the grader's virtual machine:
+Create a new directory called ~/.ssh (mkdir .ssh)
+Run sudo nano ~/.ssh/authorized_keys and paste the content into this file, save and exit Give the permissions: chmod 700 .ssh and chmod 644 .ssh/authorized_keys Check in /etc/ssh/sshd_config file if PasswordAuthentication is set to no Restart SSH: sudo service ssh restart
+On the local machine, run: ssh -i ~/.ssh/grader_key -p 2200 grader@34.222.128.48.

 7. Disable ssh login for root user
   - Run `sudo nano /etc/ssh/sshd_config`